 The best way to prevent all these headaches in the first place?
 A smart fraud protection strategy.

-5. The Best Defense Against Unauthorized Transactions Is Ecommerce Fraud Protection
+6. The Best Defense Against Unauthorized Transactions Is Fraud Prevention

-Protecting consumers from credit card fraud requires an all hands on deck approach, with merchants, banks, credit card companies, credit reporting agencies, law enforcement, and consumers having an important role to play.
+Protecting consumers from credit card fraud requires an approach that involves all stakeholders: Online businesses, banks, credit card companies, credit reporting agencies, law enforcement and consumers.

 But ecommerce retailers of any size need to understand that customers see fraud prevention as a business responsibility.
 Our research revealed that 82% of consumers would be reluctant to shop on a site that allowed a fraudster to use their credit card information to make an unauthorized transaction.
 The lesson?
 Prevent fraud from happening in the first place.

 At ClearSale, our hybrid solution includes multiple strategies to offer one of the most comprehensive fraud and chargeback prevention solutions on the market.